 Montagna Law has won millions in settlements, judgments, and verdicts for motor vehicle accidents over our more than 50 years of experience representing Virginia accident victims.
 Just a few of our victories include $750,000 for a car accident case, $995,000 for a truck accident, and $500,000 for a motor vehicle case.

-According to the Department of Motor Vehicles in Virginia, the leading cause of car accidents in Suffolk, VA 23434 is speeding, followed closely by distracted driving.
+According to the Department of Motor Vehicles in Virginia, the leading cause of car accidents in Suffolk, Virginia is speeding, followed closely by distracted driving.
 Other common causes of car crashes that our personal injury attorneys see include alcohol and drugs, weather conditions, and road hazards.
-Regardless of the cause, if you are in an accident that was not your fault, contact the VA car accident lawyers at our personal injury law firm for legal advice and legal representation today.
+Regardless of the cause, if you are in an accident that was not your fault, contact the VA car accident lawyers at our personal injury law firm for legal advice and tenacious legal representation today.

 Weather conditions can range from a light rain that creates slick conditions on the road to a torrential downpour that obscures sight.
 Snow and ice also cause tricky driving conditions.
 Drivers who do not adjust their driving for these conditions can be at fault if they cause an accident.

-Traumatic brain injuries can cause lifelong disability.
+Traumatic brain injuries (TBIs) can cause lifelong disability.
 They are often considered invisible injuries and leave you with emotional trauma, cognitive difficulties, loss of limb use, paralysis, and even uncontrollable mood swings that never seem to get better.

 Broken bones sometimes heal within weeks.
-Other times they can be severe enough that you never completely recover.
+Other times, they can be severe enough that you never completely recover.
 Shattered bones can even result in limb paralysis that can last for life.